bitcoin/bitcoin/doc/build-osx.md

 Note: After you have installed the dependencies, you should check that the Homebrew installed version of OpenSSL is the one available for compilation.
 You can check this by typing

-        openssl version
+    /usr/local/cellar/openssl/*/bin/openssl version

 into Terminal.
-You should see OpenSSL 1.0.1h 5 Jun 2014.
+You should see OpenSSL 1.0.1i 6 Aug 2014.

-If not, you can ensure that the Homebrew OpenSSL is correctly linked by running
+You can invoke the Homebrew OpenSSL at build-time by exercising the following lines:

-        brew link openssl --force

-Rerunning "openssl version" should now return the correct version.
-If it doesn't, make sure `/usr/local/bin` comes before `/usr/bin` in your PATH.
+* OPENSSLDIR=/usr/local/opt/openssl
+* -L/usr/local/opt/openssl/lib
+* -I/usr/local/opt/openssl/include

+But you don't need to do this if you use the patch provided for Homebrew in /contrib/homebrew/makefile.osx.patch - It is automatically done for you in that case.
+Exercise the patch with "patch -p1 /contrib/homebrew/makefile.osx.patch".

 ### Building `bitcoind`